kakureru/Effective-Week/README.md

-# Great Week
+# Effective Week

-Great Week is an Android application for planning a week according to the method of Stephen Covey.
+Effective Week is an Android application for planning a week according to the method of Stephen Covey.

 ## How To Use

-Great Week pipeline involves three key activities.
+Effective Week pipeline involves three key activities.

-### Identify roles
+### 1. Identify roles

 Write down your key roles.
 Just consider the week and write down the areas you see yourself spending time in during the next seven days.
 For example: